YashRaj1506/Indic-Pipeline/README.md

 ---

+## System Architecture
+This pipeline follows a message-driven, parallel-processing architecture built using RabbitMQ and Celery.
+The system operates in the following way:

+1. The dataset folder contains all raw audio files from the IndicVoices dataset.
+These audio files are processed in batches of 10.

+2. A batching component creates these batches and the publisher.py file sends each batch to a RabbitMQ queue.
+Each message in the queue represents one batch of 10 audio files.

+3. On the other end of the queue, a consumer listens for incoming batches.
+When a batch arrives, Celery workers pick up the task and process the batch concurrently and in parallel.
+This allows multiple batches to be evaluated at the same time for efficiency.

+4. For every audio clip inside the batch, the system applies all metric checks duration, SNR, silence ratio, clipping, VAD ratio, and ASR confidence.

+5. After evaluation, the results are stored in a CSV file which contains the metric scores and pass or fail status for each audio clip.

+A diagram will be added here to visually represent the entire flow from batching, queueing, consuming, parallel processing, and evaluation.

 ## ✔️ Summary
 This pipeline provides a robust filtering mechanism for the **IndicVoices** dataset by applying industry‑standard audio metrics.
 By using duration checks, SNR, silence ratio, clipping detection, VAD, and ASR confidence, we ensure that only high-quality, speech‑rich, and model‑friendly audio samples pass through.
 This improves downstream training stability, accuracy, and overall dataset cleanliness.